How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 15 Easy Baby Food Recipes

-Remember, stage 1 baby food is only 1 ingredient.
+Remember, stage 1 baby food is only one ingredient.

 When your baby is ready to move on to stage 2 baby food, they are ready for mixtures and combinations of ingredients.

-Pro Tip: I like to make and freeze all of my ingredients separately into ice cubes, and then defrost and mix combinations together when I am ready to serve.
+Pro Tip: I like to make and freeze all my ingredients separately into ice cubes and then defrost and mix combinations when ready to serve.
 I learned this the HARD way by making a huge batch of apple-carrot puree, only to find out my son refused to eat anything with carrots in it!!

-Mix 1 tablespoon, or 1 ice cube of each ingredient together.
+Mix one tablespoon or one ice cube of each ingredient.

 Apple + Blueberry